icewolfz/jiMUD/docs/preferences.md

 - `Font` The font for the display area, mono spaced fonts work the best.
 - `Font size` The font size for the display area
-- `Enable flashing text` Enable ansi flashing/blinking text, when disabled flashing text appears as underlined text **note** this can cause a preformance hit when enabled.
+- `Enable flashing text` Enable ansi flashing/blinking text, when disabled flashing text appears as underlined text **note** this can cause a performance hit when enabled.
 - `Auto copy selected to clipboard` This will copy selected text to the clipboard automatically when mouse released and then clear selection
 - `Echo commands` Will display commands as they are sent to the mud
 - `Enable URL detection` Attempt to detect urls and convert them into links that can be clicked to.